A simulation model investigation of neutron-oxygen inelastic scattering and subsequent nucleus deexcitation based on experimental data: Experimental Dataset

 \section{Experimental Dataset}

-The objective of the E487 and E525 experiments was to ascertain the uncertainty derived from the neutron-nucleus interaction associated with the NCQE reaction~\cite{E487, E525}.
-To this end, the experiment measured gamma-rays resulting from the neutron-oxygen interaction at 30, 80, and 250~MeV of neutron kinetic energy.

-Both experiments were conducted at Osaka University's Research Center for Nuclear Physics (RCNP), utilizing the neutron time-of-flight beamline.
-The water target, which was composed of a cylindrical acrylic vessel filled with water, was irradiated with a quasi-monoenergetic neutron beam that was produced by the ${}^7$Li(p, n)${}^7$Be reaction.
-It is noteworthy that two water vessels were utilized in the experiment with the 250-MeV neutron beam in the E525, in contrast to the single vessel employed in the E487 and the experiment with the 30-MeV neutron beam in the E525.
-The gamma-ray spectra were observed using a lanthanum bromide scintillator (LaBr$_3$ (Ce)) in the E487 and a high-purity germanium (HPGe) semiconductor detector in the E525, respectively.
-The configurations of each experiment are enumerated in Table~\ref{tab:exp_summary}.
-These configurations include the energy of the beam, the total volume of water, and the type of gamma-ray detector.

-The gamma-ray production cross sections at each beam neutron energy were measured by fitting the observed spectra of gamma-ray from the irradiated water target with the expected superpositioned spectra of monoenergetic gamma-rays from nuclear deexcitation.
-Concurrently, the gamma-ray spectra data serve as an essential validation benchmark for simulation models of neutron inelastic interaction with light nuclei, such as oxygen.
-This is particularly crucial for comprehending the NCQE event observed in SK.
+The objective of the E525 experiment was to ascertain the uncertainty derived from the neutron-nucleus reaction associated with the NCQE interaction.
+To this end, the experiment measured gamma-rays resulting from the neutron-oxygen reaction at neutron kinetic energies of 30 and 250 MeV in two separate beam tests.
+Both tests were conducted at RCNP, utilizing the neutron time-of-flight beamline.
+A water target, which is composed of a cylindrical acrylic vessel filled with water, was irradiated with a quasi-monoenergetic neutron beam produced by the ${}^7$Li($p$, $n$)${}^7$Be reaction.
+It is noteworthy that two water vessels were utilized in the test with the 250 MeV neutron beam, in contrast to the single vessel employed in the 30 MeV neutron beam test.
+The gamma-ray spectra were measured using a high-purity germanium (HPGe) semiconductor detector.
+The configurations of each test are enumerated in Table~\ref{tab:exp_summary}.
+The gamma-ray production cross sections at each beam neutron energy were measured by fitting the observed spectra.
+Concurrently, such spectrum data serve as an essential validation benchmark for simulation models of neutron inelastic interaction~\cite{E525}.